Nitish2773/CertifySecure/README.md

 - 🔍 **Purpose:** Ensures only verified app instances can interact with backend resources, minimizing security risks.

 ---
-# CertifySecure: Blockchain-Powered Certificate Verification System

-## 📌 13.
+# 📌 13.
 Complete App Workflow

 ### 🎓 Student Registration & Authentication
 - **Process:** Students register and log in using Firebase Authentication.